Analysis | Are you a ‘Phasmophobia’ pro? Here are some alternate rules to keep the scares fresh.

 Every time a hunt begins, run to either the kitchen or the garage.
 In the kitchen, lead the ghost around the kitchen island, or if you’re in the garage, around the car.
 Continue to do this until the hunt is complete.
 During long hunts, this can be exhilarating; it’s a horrifying chase with a deadly stalker who may kill at any moment.

 This mode is only possible in certain situations.
 Large maps aren’t ideal, because of their sheer size, and the asylum, high school and prison don’t have a garage or kitchen.
-In Edgefield, there’s no kitchen island, so you’d have to use the garage.
+In Edgefield, there’s no kitchen island and the car is up against the wall in the garage, making it impossible to run around.
 Furthermore, if your ghost is a revenant, which has increased speed, Ring Around the Rosie is near impossible to complete without dying.

 Follow the Leader